justinbreese/dse-multi-cloud-demo/README.md

 # dse-multi-cloud-demo
 Do you want a single cluster that can span multiple public clouds all while securing your data in the process?
 Also, I hope you mind if you don't have any downtime... with DataStax we make it really easy to be on-prem, in the cloud, hybrid, or even multi-cloud.

+Multi-cloud is starting to be very important for customers.
+By leveraging multiple public clouds, they're able to maintain data portability as well as being able to shop around to find the best infrastructure price for their given workloads.
+DataStax Enterprise provides that level of portability that they would not have by just using one public cloud.

 Yes, it is possible.
 And yes, you can do it!